savageGrant/tagmanager/docs/Component_Specs.md

 ### OSManager method create(key)
 Looks up a registered tag manager and creates a class object of the manager if it exits.

-## taggit class MacOSTagManager
+## Tagmanager class MacOSTagManager
-Manages the implementations of Taggit for MacOS.
+Manages the implementations of Tagmanager for MacOS.
 This class contains all the macOS specific parameters as well as all the methods to interact with a masOS tag.
 The public methods are add_tag(), remove_tag(), remove_all_tags() and get_tags().